 My passion is in the study of the interface between RNA and Genetics.
-Life's most fundamental gene, ribosomal RNA, is the catalyst for protein synthesis.
+Life's fundamental gene, ribosomal RNA, is the catalyst for protein synthesis.
 I am defining the functional genetic (and epigenetic) sequence variation in human ribosomal RNA, and it's impact in human disease.
 I also am exploring the total biodiveristy of Earth's RNA viruses.

 I am first and foremost a geneticist, I understand life through the prism of a gene.
 As the genetic code led to understanding protein coding genes, I am interested in deciphering the structure and function encoded in non-protein coding genes.